colyseus/docs/docs/colyseus/demo/babylonjs-editor/hide-and-seek.md

 ## Playing the Demo
 ![Editor](hide-and-seek/editor.png)

 There is only one scene and the editor should load it automatically when opening the workspace.
-You can click the "Run" button at the top left of the editor (highlighted in green) and that will open a player window.
-To create or join an existing room you can simply click the "Quick Play" button.
-An overlay displaying "Joining..." should appear and if successful it will disappear revealing the lobby UI.
+You can click the `Run` button at the top left of the editor (highlighted in green) and that will open a player window.
+To create or join an existing room you can simply click the `Quick Play` button.
+An overlay displaying `Joining...` should appear and if successful it will disappear revealing the lobby UI.
 By default a minimum of three players is required to start a match, but you can adjust that if desired as noted in the section below.
 If necessary you can open multiple client instances to satisfy the player requirement.

 !!! tip "Tip"